lino-framework/book/docs/specs/topics.rst

 Partner
 =======

-The application programmer can decide what a "partner" means for the topics plugin by setting the :attr:`Plugin.partner_model`.
+The :term:`application developer` can decide what a "partner" means for the topics plugin by setting the :attr:`Plugin.partner_model`.

 For example in :ref:`tera` the "partner" who can be interested in a